LWM-Community/Resources-you-need/README.md

 # Resources to Learn From:

-# Some outube Channels to Follow:
+# Some Youtube Channels to Follow: